rubenvannieuwpoort/posts/division-by-constant-unsigned-integers-new.md

 For a given divisor $d$, we now want to have an expression that evaluates to $\lfloor \frac{n}{d} \rfloor$ for all $n \in \mathbb{U}_N$.
 We have two demands for this expression:
   1. It should be *correct*, that is, the expression is equal to $\lfloor \frac{n}{d} \rfloor$
   2. It should be *efficient to evaluate*.
-For our purposes, this means that we only want to multiply numbers of at most $N$ bits, so that they fit in a single register on our $N$-bit machine, and that we implement the division by $2^k$ by a bit shift.
+For our purposes, this means that we only want to multiply numbers of at most $N$ bits, so that they fit in a single register on our $N$-bit machine, and that we implement the division by $2^k$ with a bit shift.

 Guided by these demands, we can start our analysis.
 The following lemma will be useful: